ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

    x0,Linear index of this PE.
 This index starts from 0 and must be less than the maximum number of CPUs to be supported at runtime (see x2). x1,Version for this Boot Interface as defined in :ref:`rmm_el3_ifc_versioning`. x2,Maximum number of CPUs to be supported at runtime.
 RMM should ensure that it can support this maximum number. x3,Base address for the shared buffer used for communication between EL3 firmware and RMM.
 This buffer must be of 4KB size (1 page).
-The boot manifest must be present at the base of this shared buffer during cold boot.
+The Boot Manifest must be present at the base of this shared buffer during cold boot.

 During cold boot, EL3 firmware needs to allocate a 4KB page that will be passed to RMM in x3.
 This memory will be used as shared buffer for communication